Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 2. `backlog`: Defines the maximum length to which the queue of pending connections for sockfd may grow.

 #### `sockfd` argument
-The file descriptor is 3.
+The file descriptor is `3`.

-We already saw that the file descriptor of the any syscall is returned in the `rax` register.
-So the resultant file descriptor of Socket stored in `rax` is being overwritten by the result of the Bind syscall.
+We already saw that the file descriptor of the any syscall is returned in the `$rax` register.
+So the resultant file descriptor of Socket stored in `$rax` is being overwritten by the result of the Bind syscall.

-In order to preserve it, we can push `rax` before making the Bind syscall and then pop it into `rdi` to set up the first argument of the Listen syscall.
+In order to preserve it, we can push the value of `$rax` onto the stack before making the Bind syscall and then pop it into `$rdi` to set up the first argument of the `listen` syscall.

 ```
 # Socket syscall